Peter Dingle

-Peter Dingle was formerly an associate professor at the School of Environmental Science at Murdoch University, in Perth, Australia.
+Peter Dingle is an Australian scientist, who is a former associate professor at the School of Environmental Science at Murdoch University, in Perth, Australia.

 In addition he co-presented SBS's Is Your House Killing You and appeared in ABC's Can We Help.
 Dingle once had a regular spot on 6PR radio Perth advising on health issues but during the inquest on his wife's death at the hands of a homeopath, was sacked by the station, who stated that its "duty of care was with our listeners" and doubted that he would return.

 Education

-Peter Dingle has Bachelor of Education from the State College of Victoria, and a Bachelor of Science (Hons) and a PhD from Murdoch University.
+Peter Dingle has a Bachelor of Education from the State College of Victoria, a Bachelor of Science (Hons) and a PhD from Murdoch University.

 Research

 Dingle's research interests include environmental and nutritional toxicology and health.
 His honours thesis investigated exposure to and health effects from domestic pesticides and his PhD investigated exposure to and health effects from formaldehyde in the home in 1994.
 Since 1994 he has been active in research on the role of the environment, nutrition and lifestyle contributors to chronic health conditions.

 Dingle undertook research into the Mtech (Moletech) Fuel Saver with Murdoch University in 2008.
 In his report he concluded: "Mtech Fuel Saver reduces toxic emissions, reduces total greenhouse gas contribution and fuel consumption, possibly saving Australians hundreds of dollars worth of petrol".
 The Sydney Morning Herald reported in 2009 that the "Moletech Fuel Saver, has been removed from the market after an investigation in Western Australia" due to misleading claims made about the product.